 No person shall be entitled to any lien on the leased Premises because of any labor or material furnished to Lessee in connection with any alterations or improvements by Lessee, and nothing in this Lease shall be construed to constitute a consent by Lessor to the creation of any lien.
 If any lien is filed against the leased Premises as a result of a claim against Lessee for labor or material furnished to Lessee, Lessee shall cause the lien to be discharged of record within fifteen (15) days after filing, or notify the Lessor that there exists a good faith dispute concerning the lien for which Lessee is diligently pursuing resolution.
-If Lessee fails to cause the lien to be discharged within such time (or fails to notify Lessor of a good faith dispute), Lessor may, without the obligation to do so, payoff the lien and Lessee shall reimburse Lessor for all costs and expenses incurred by Lessor to pay and discharge such lien, including, but not limited to, reasonable attorney fees ("Lien Expense").
-Lessee shall indemnify Lessor from any costs, including, but not limited to, reasonable attorney fees, in connection with any such lien.
+If Lessee fails to cause the lien to be discharged within such time (or fails to notify Lessor of a good faith dispute), Lessor may, without the obligation to do so, payoff the lien and Lessee shall reimburse Lessor for all costs and expenses incurred by Lessor to pay and discharge such lien, including, but not limited to, reasonable attorney fees, in connection with any such lien.

-In the event Lessec fails to reimburse Lessor within thirty (30) days after receipt of Lessor's demand for reimbursement for any Lien Expense incurred by Lessor with respect to any lien ("Delinquency Date"), Lessec shall be required to pay to Lessor, on the Delinquency Date and every thirty (30) days thereafter until Lessor receives such reimbursement, in addition to the amount of such Lien Expense, a late fee in the amount of five percent (5%) of the outstanding amount of the Lien Expense.
-Acceptance of the late fee or interest under this Section shall in no event constitute a waiver of Lessec's default with respect to the overdue amount, nor prevent Lessor from exercising any of his rights and remedies.
+In the event Lessee fails to reimburse Lessor within thirty (30) days after receipt of Lessor's demand for reimbursement for any Lien Expense incurred by Lessor with respect to any lien ("Delinquency Date"), Lessee shall be required to pay to Lessor, on the Delinquency Date and every thirty (30) days thereafter until Lessor receives such reimbursement, in addition to the amount of such Lien Expense, a late fee in the amount of five percent (5%) of the outstanding amount of the Lien Expense.
+Acceptance of the late fee or interest under this Section shall in no event constitute a waiver of Lessee's default with respect to the overdue amount, nor prevent Lessor from exercising any of his rights and remedies.